Ananym/welcome-to-nexus/character/99-equipment.md

 Several details inform the thinking around AC:

 - Warriors can easily achieve -80 AC base, but their Rage spell (and some weapons) inflict an AC penalty - meanwhile they regularly set themselves to 10% vitality with whirlwind.
 This gives warriors good reason to invest in AC for hunting.
-- Other paths have weaker AC than warriors: generally, Warriors > Rogues > Mages > Poets.
+- Other paths have weaker base AC than warriors: generally, Warriors > Rogues > Mages > Poets.
 - Rogues can and usually should try to achieve -80 AC base, but this isn't too hard.
 - Mages do benefit from investing in AC for personal safety, but given the crowd-control power of mage spells, this is less important if you play well.
 - Poets do benefit from investing in AC for personal safety, especially if they prioritise buying mana over vitality.
 However, as the poet spell Harden Body renders them immune to all damage, it takes very little for them to stay safe in most caves.
 - In carnage events, as a rule any hard target will be cursed during an attack, which considerably degrades your AC.
 This is why people pay incredible amounts for the highest possible AC gear - pushing your AC far beyond the -80 cap will provide an effective buffer against curses.
 This factor largely does not affect typical hunting.
+- Similarly while hunting with a caster you will have ready access to Harden Armor for a -10 AC bonus, which can help you meet the -80 cap.
+However, in carnage events, this kind of protective spell is likely to be dispelled before a hard target takes an attack.
+- As explained in [Stats Overview](character/stats-overview.md), each point of AC is more valuable than the last (while under the cap) - going from -79 to -80 is relatively a much bigger effect than going from -69 to -70.

 ## Helms